 Pro tip: Keep tabs on your competition for certain product listings to determine the potential of your unpaid listings.

 ”For advertisers, this means paid campaigns can now be augmented with free listings.
 If you’re an existing user of Merchant Center and Shopping ads, you don't have to do anything to take advantage of the free listings, and for new users of Merchant Center, we'll continue working to streamline the onboarding process over the coming weeks and months."

-To get started, you’ll need to open a Google Merchant Center accountand upload a product feed.
+To get started, you’ll need to open a Google Merchant Center account and upload a product feed.
 Your feed should contain all the products you want to make discoverable with these free listings.

 To opt-in, select “Growth” and then “Manage programs” in the left navigation menu and select the “surfaces across Google” program card.

 Pro tip: The easiest way to get started from scratch is by leveraging a feed management solution like Productsup.
-If you’re looking for tips, advice, or support in getting your free Google ads live, we can help
+If you’re looking for tips, advice, or support in getting your free Google ads live, we can help with a free demo.

 Not feeling up to human interaction but still want help creating a Shopping feed from the ground up?Check out our complete guide to setting up your Google Shopping feeds!